distributed-text-services/specifications/versions/1.0rc1/README.md

 !["Resource with uneven organizational levels"](./assets/img/thesis_citation-tree_example.png)

-We would represent that hierchy as follows:
+We would represent that hierarchy as follows:

 ```json